jabbott7335/ce-pe-bootcamp/docs/k8s/openshift/configuration/index.md

 When you create a Pod, you can define a command and arguments for the containers that run in the Pod.

-The command and arguments that you define in the configuration file override the default command and arguments provided by the container image
+The command and arguments that you define in the configuration override the default command and arguments provided by the container file.

 - Dockerfile vs Kubernetes
 - Dockerfile Entrypoint -> k8s command